 These cameras are live-broadcasting the International Wolf Center’s ambassador wolves.
 Even in captivity, wolves can be elusive.
 If you don’t spot them, look closely in the background under the trees.
 If you still don’t see any check back periodically.
 Your patience will be rewarded.

 You may witness qualified Wolf Care Staff providing daily physical checks and veterinary care as well as maintenance to the enclosure.
 Read the wolf logs for the most current information on each of the ambassador wolves.
 If you experience any technical issues, please contact us.

-Exhibit Streaming Cam
+Exhibit Pack Streaming Cam

-Retirement Streaming Cam
+Pup Streaming Cam